Ang Probinsyano

-FPJ's Ang Probinsyano (international title: Brothers; lit.
-"FPJ's The Provincial Man") is a Philippine television drama action series broadcast by ABS-CBN and the Kapamilya Channel.
+FPJ's Ang Probinsyano (international title Brothers) is a Philippine television drama action series broadcast by ABS-CBN and the Kapamilya Channel.
 The series is based on the 1996 Filipino film of the same title.
 Directed by Malu L. Sevilla, Avel E. Sunpongco, and Toto Natividad, it stars Coco Martin in the lead role.

 The series aired on the network's Primetime Bida evening block and worldwide via The Filipino Channel (TFC) on September 28, 2015.
 The series concluded on August 12, 2022, with a total of nine seasons and 1,696 episodes.
 It is considered the longest-running drama series in ABS-CBN history.

 Series overview

 FPJ's Ang Probinsyano is divided into five major narrative arcs, or "books", across its nine seasons: